ranawael1/django-react-task/README.md

 >> create database db;
 >> exit
 ```
-- go to settings file and chaneg the user and password for database
+- go to settings file:
+    - change the user and password for database
+    - change the configrations of your influxdb
+ - got to apps/market/view and change the name of the measurements you want in OneData class
 - makemigrations for the databases and then run the backend project
 ```bash
 python3 manage.py makemigrations apps_user